luhn/pyramid-tasks/sample/README.md

-# Pyramid Task Sample App
+# Pyramid Tasks Sample App

 This app stores an append-only ledger and totals the ledger values in a task.